Skip to Content

 By way of background, Salt Spring is one of the Gulf Islands.

-It lies between Vancouver Island and mainland British Columbia (in Canada).
+It lies between Vancouver Island and mainland British Columbia.

 It’s close to Galiano Island, another of the Southern Gulf Islands.
 (Some people like to visit both Salt Spring and Galiano on the same trip.)